-This is a selection of past events for which digital resources are freely available.
+This is a selection of some of the past events involving Kingston’s historians for which digital resources are freely available.

 As part of Explore Your Archives week 2014, the Centre for the Historical Record and The National Archives hosted ‘Africans in Georgian London: Cesar Picton and his World in Film and Records’.